fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

  Right now people are energized in resistance.
 They want to do something to promote their vision of a just society.
 The greatest energy is emerging in the grass roots structures.

   It has become clear that neither of the two parties is capable of nurturing this kind of energy.
 In fact, they have fairly often proven themselves more of a hindrance.
 And while the issue-focused national and state efforts such as ACLU and Planned Parenthood are important allies, they are not by themselves sufficient.
-The issues demanding engagement are too varied for any single group.
 More importantly they do not provide the necessary forum to organize and coordinate local responses.
-They cannot replace the need for effective grass roots organizing.

 Many are turning to volunteer groups such as those founded on the Indivisible Guide.
 These new efforts continue the pattern of grassroots activism modeled by Black Lives Matter among others.
 But these most recent efforts lack sufficient coordination and coherence.
 Energy is dissipated by bad scheduling and contradictory messaging.
 How can they be sustainable unless they can effectively channel their energy.

 What we need is a networked model for grassroots organizing.

-Individual activists benefit from working within a home group, a group that is small enough to reflect the interests of its members and to nurture leadership.
+Individual activists benefit from working within a home group, one that is small enough to reflect the interests of its members and to nurture leadership.
 The home group serves as a forum for each member to engage.
 It must provide members with the ability to track events, to initiate actions and to contribute to ongoing efforts.
 And, very importantly, It must be able to network with other allied groups to coordinate messaging and events and to provide a larger talent pool.

 The individual activist must be able to engage within and beyond the home group according to specific interests: to launch campaigns and participate in events from within the home groups and to track campaigns and events taking place elsewhere.